 Post-Payment Review: A review conducted by Alliance to assess the presence of appropriate documentation to support claims submitted for payment by Alliance.

 Pre-Authorization: The initial or first approval by Alliance’s Utilization Department of a medically necessary service(s) at a given level of care prior to service delivery.

-Prepaid Inpatient Health Plan: Alliance Health, as do all NC managed care organizations (MCOs), functions as a prepaid inpatient health plan (PIHP) through which all mental health, substance use, and developmental disabilities services are managed and authorized for Medicaid participants in Durham, Wake, Cumberland, and Johnston counties.
+Prepaid Inpatient Health Plan: Alliance Health, as do all NC managed care organizations (MCOs), functions as a prepaid inpatient health plan (PIHP) through which all mental health, substance use, and developmental disabilities services are managed and authorized for Medicaid participants in Cumberland, Durham, Johnston, Mecklenburg, Orange and Wake counties.

 Primary Clinician: A professional assigned after the initial intake that is ultimately responsible for implementation/coordination of the treatment plan or person-centered plan.

 Primary Diagnosis: The most important or significant condition of an individual at any time during the course of treatment in terms of its implications for the individual’s health, medical care, and need for services.